itspriddle/josh.fail/_posts/2007/2007-06-23-vim-7-on-a-shared-host.md

     export PATH=$HOME/local/bin:$PATH

-That will look for any programs in $HOME/local/bin first.
-If they're not there, move on the the system defined path to look.
+That will look for any programs in `$HOME/local/bin` first.
+If they're not there, move on the system defined path to look.

 **Note:** When I did this, vim wasn't importing `/etc/vimrc`, so I had to copy it to my home dir.